aaron-jack-manning/unsw-handbook-api/README.md

 - Prerequisite: MATH1231 or DPST1014 or MATH1241 or MATH1251 each with a mark of at least 70; Exclusion: MATH2069
 ```

-Similarly the `UNSWHandbookAPI.GetProgram()` method returns an instance of the `Program` class, similarly to the above.
+Similarly the `UNSWHandbookAPI.GetProgram()` method returns an instance of the `Program` class, similar to the above.

 The desired handbook page year can be specified as an optional third parameter.
 When left blank, this will default to the current year.